What support is in place for transition?

-Are pupils in wheelchairs able to access the whole of the school campus?
+Are students in wheelchairs able to access the whole of the school campus?

 The majority of the school is accessible.
 There are just a couple of areas which, at the moment are not accessible.
 Adaptations with re-rooming can be made should this affect learning.